 Giving your kid regular spending money can be a pain.
 You don’t have cash when you need it and you don’t really want your child walking around with a $20 bill in their pocket.

-Greenlight has solved this problem with their debit card for kids.
+Greenlight has solved this problem with their debit card for kids (it’s one of our favorite debit cards for kids).
 You can make instant transfers from your checking account to their debit card and have total control over where and how much they can spend.
 This gives you an easy, safe way to give your kids money and gives them a way to spend money on their own.

 How Does Greenlight Work?